shaunpez/shaunpezeshki.com/src/blog/post-9.md

 ## Feeling Unprepared

- > Showing up to the Met Gala red carpet in last night's rumpled look.
+ > Sashaying onto the Met Gala red carpet in yesterday's glitter-streaked disaster.

-I experienced this "sickening" feeling of dread when I once grossly underestimated how long refactoring code would take until delaying it to Sunday.
+I experienced this sickening feeling of dread when I once grossly underestimated how long refactoring code would take until delaying it to Sunday.
 As the minutes slipped by, my heart raced, each tick of the clock emphasizing the dwindling time I had left.
 It felt like being prepped to sashay the iconic Met Gala stairs, only to realize in horror that I was still rocking last night's smeared makeup and heinous bedhead.

 ## The End of Leisure Time